stefanoslig/blog/_posts/from-ngrx-store-to-signal-store.md

 );
 ```

 The `withState` function will create a deep signal for us.
 That means that we can access in our components and we can use generally in our code any property of the state as we would do for any other signal.
-For example for the above store, we can dispay the country of the user like this:
+For example for the above store, we can display the country of the user like this:

 ```ts
 import { ChangeDetectionStrategy, Component, inject } from '@angular/core';